wrightmat/dnd-eberron/characters/Jutkarr Flintfingers.md

 >Thieves?
 No. Thieves dream of doing one big, easy job.
 If they pull it off, they go into hiding and retire.
 We are not thieves.
 We’re architects

 Though Jutkarr Flintfingers is a devotee of Kol Korran, the Sovereign venerated by thieves and assassins, he doesn’t consider himself a scoundrel.
 In fact, the grandfatherly dwarf actively dislikes most thieves, calling them lazy cheats and cocky liars.
-Jutkarr instead considers himself a “problem solver” and believes that any true follower of Kol Korran is the same.
-To him, there’s little difference between solving the daily word puzzle in the city broadsheet and “solving” a guarded mansion, a warded treasure vault, or the social complexities of a street gang war.
+Jutkarr instead considers himself a 'problem solver' and believes that any true follower of Kol Korran is the same.
+To him, there’s little difference between solving the daily word puzzle in the city broadsheet and 'solving' a guarded mansion, a warded treasure vault, or the social complexities of a street gang war.
 Each is merely a pleasant distraction and chance to keep his wits sharp.

 >[!info] **Amethyst Die**
 >*Wondrous Item, Rare (Requires Attunement)*